fluxninja/aperture/docs/content/reference/configuration/spec.md

 <!-- vale on -->

 Capacity of the bucket to allow for bursty traffic.
-The bucket is given a chance to empty out before the filling starts.

 </dd>
 <dt>fill_amount</dt>